 Emmanuel Krivine marks his Chicago Symphony Orchestra debut on today’s program, conducting the music of Liszt, Prokofiev and Dvořák.
-He is joined by pianist Denis Kozhukhin in Prokofiev’s formidable Piano Concerto No. 2, from a performance in November 2016.
+He is joined by pianist Denis Kozhukhin in Prokofiev’s formidable Second Piano Concerto, from a performance in November 2016.
 The program concludes with Charles Dutoit leading the CSO in a performance of Debussy’s Symphonic Fragments from The Martyrdom of Saint Sebastian, from a performance in March 2015.

 Liszt Les préludes, Symphonic Poem No. 3